SerhatDikme/Bot-Control/README.md

-This a bot control aplication.
+This is  a bot control aplication.